 If you've got a creative teen you might want to sign them up for theatre or art lessons.
 Art Space Studio has special courses for adults and teens including one on acrylics basics and you can take a look at theatre workshops and youth groups in our article on Drama Classes.

 4D cinema is on offer at Kirchberg Kinepolis (for "Top Gun: Maverick") and you can find a full list of cinema's here.

 Kino um Glacis usually hosts an open-air cinema in summer, with pedestrian seating on sofas as well as spaces for cars.
-It has not been confirmed yet for 2022, but check the LCTO and VdL websites for more information on dates and the line-up.

 Not in Luxembourg, but you can never go wrong with an amusement park.
 The best ones for teen thrill rides include Phantasia Land, Europa-Park, Toverland, and the Walt Disney Studios.
 Check websites as some amusement theme parks still require you to pre-book your tickets in advance.